-Within four days, 10 terrorists attacked different prestigious places in the city, including the Taj Mahal Palace Hotel, Oberoi Trident, Nariman House, and Chhatrapati Shivaji Maharaj Terminus.
-Over 170 people killed in the violence, most of whom were civilians, security personnel, and foreign nationals; hundreds more injured.
+Within a span of four days, 10 terrorists had attacked various prominent locations in the city, which included the Taj Mahal Palace Hotel, Oberoi Trident, Nariman House, and Chhatrapati Shivaji Maharaj Terminus.
+More than 170 killed in the rampage, the majority of whom were civilians, security personnel, and foreign nationals; hundreds more wounded.

 A City Under Siege

-In this sea of horrors, heroic tales started emerging.
-The security forces, including the National Security Guard and the Mumbai Police, were in a fatal combat as they tried to rescue the hostages and bring an end to the nightmare.
-Extraordinary tales also emerged that of civilians and members of the hotel staff, on being faced with danger, risked everything to help and ensure other lives would be spared.
+In this ocean of terror, heroic stories began to surface.
+The security personnel, the National Security Guard and Mumbai Police, were in a deadly battle as they attempted to rescue the hostages and put an end to the nightmare.
+There were incredible stories as well that of civilians and staff members of the hotel, on being confronted with peril, risked everything in order to assist and have other lives saved as well.

-November 26 each year makes the nation march in sober tributes to the victims and heroes of 26/11.
-Memorial services, candlelight vigils, and public events across the nation pay tributes and reaffirm the resilience of the nation.
+November 26 every year makes the country walk in solemn tributes to the heroes and victims of 26/11.
+Memorial services, candlelight vigils, and public functions throughout the country pay their respects and reaffirm the country’s strength.

-This attack was also a wake-up call that brought about radical reforms in India’s counter-terrorism efforts and further fortified international cooperation against terrorism.
+The attack was also a wake-up call that led to dramatic changes in India’s counter-terror efforts and further strengthened global cooperation against terrorism.

 More Stories